jyrkioraskari/Tabular/README.md

 ## Installing on Windows (Students)

 Students do not need Node.js, npm, or a command prompt.
-Download one of the Windows releases supplied by the course:
+Download one of the Windows releases available at: https://github.com/jyrkioraskari/TabularRDM/releases :

 - `TabularRDM-...-nsis.exe`: installs TabularRDM for the current Windows user.
 - `TabularRDM-...-portable.exe`: runs without installation and is suitable for